Tokyo in 3 Days

 Imperial Palace Guided Tour

-You can only access the palace grounds on a guided tour.
+You can only access the palace grounds on a Guided Tour.
 These free tours take place between Tuesday and Saturday at 10 am and 1.30 pm.
-There are 70 places available on a first-come-first-served basis.
-So we queue for the afternoon tour to find we are around 80th in the queue and therefore cannot participate.
+There are 300 places available on a first-come-first-served basis.
+So we queue for the afternoon tour to find we are a few places too far back in the queue and therefore cannot participate.

 Tokyo Imperial Palace